 The essays serve as the comprehensive examinations at Saybrook University in the Psychology Degree Program.
 If you are considering asking me to serve on your essay committee or chair, I have included some information about my approach to working with the essays below.
-If you are considering asking me to chair or serve on your essay committee, I would encourage you to review my vita to become familiar with my areas of experience.
+As I have elected to move to adjunct faculty status, I am very selective about the essays and dissertations I consider working with.
+For students who I have not had in class, I do ask for a writing sample not edited by a professional editor before agreeing to serve on the committee.
+I only agree to serve on committees that closely align with my interests and expertise.
+I would encourage you to review my vita to become familiar with my areas of experience.

 It is very important to have an essay committee that works well together.
 For this reason, it is generally recommended to identify your chair first and then talk with her or him about other possible members.
 While who you ask to serve on the committee needs to be your choice, it is good to talk through the possibilities with your chair.
 As it is common for students to keep the same committee for dissertation, it can be important to consider your dissertation committee needs as well when selecting an essay committee.
 If you would like to discuss with me the possibility of chairing your essay committee, I would encourage you to set up an appointment at a Saybrook Residential Conference or Email me to request a time for a phone call or Skype conversation.

 Based on several years of experience, I have developed several strategies and preferences when working together on essays that I strongly recommend: